Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Prohibits taking off, landing, or operating unmanned aircraft on any land or waterway managed by the Massachusetts Department of Conservation and Recreation (approximately 450,000 acres of state forests, beaches, reservations, and waterways) without a Special Use Permit.
-Exception for genuine emergencies such as forced landings.
+Prohibits taking off, landing, or operating any unmanned aircraft on Department of Conservation and Recreation property (approximately 450,000 acres of state forests, beaches, reservations, and waterways) without a Special Use Permit.
+Exception exists only for genuine emergencies such as forced landings.

-Effective: Jan 1, 2016DCR enforcement action, permit revocation, and aircraft confiscation
+Effective: Jan 1, 2016DCR enforcement, permit denial/revocation, confiscation of aircraft

 View source